HackryHQ/Hackry-SDK-JS/README.md

 # Hackry JavaScript Library
+![Build Status][build]
+![Coverage Status][coverage]

-The Hackry JavaScript library wraps the [Hackry](https://hackry.io) REST API.
+The Hackry JavaScript Library wraps the [Hackry](https://hackry.io) REST API for server-side and client-side use.
 No secrets or other credentials are ever exchanged using this library since all API endpoints interfaced are public.

+## Documentation

-To better understand the API requests, see the [Hackry API Docs][docs].
+See the [Hackry REST API Docs][docs].

 ## Installation
 Using npm: